 Storms uncounted I’ve weathered, bleak terrors I’ve known.

 My passage, I see, leaves no trace at all.

-What good to linger, then the words: “Let it go.”
+What good is’t to linger, then the words: “Let it go.”

 The ship sluices onward, destination unknown,